Azure/data-management-zone/docs/DataManagementAnalytics-CreateRepository.md

-# Data Management Zone - Create repository from the template
+# Data Management Landing Zone - Create repository from the template

 First, you must generate your own respository based off this template respository.
 To do so, please follow the steps below: